oss-generic/process/codingStandards/CodingStandard-Java.md

 ### **Loops**

-**10. The loop body should be wrapped by curly brackets irrespective of how many lines there are in the body**
+**10. The loop body should be wrapped by curly brackets irrespective of how many lines there are in the body.**

 <table>
   <tr>